nealdreher/nealdreher.github.io/README.md

 - [AWE EC2 webserver setup using Terraform](https://nealalan.github.io/LAB-AWS_webserver_via_terraform/) - Using the Free Tier, use Terraform (infrastructure as code) to setup and destroy the AWS Infrastructre and server.
 Includes a bash script to configure the server.
 - [Digitally Imported Playlist Menu](https://nealalan.github.io/di.fm_playlist_menu/) - CLI playlist menu program.
 The first script requires a premium member API key to generate .pls files for each channel.
 - [Security Plus Exam Quiz](https://nealalan.github.io/quiz-giver-sec-plus/) - Python script I wrote to give random quiz questions that are scored.
 The script reads questions and answers from 2 large flat files.
+- [Update AWS Route 53](https://nealalan.github.io/update_route53/) - Before Elastic IPs were free, I used a script to grab the EC2 instance IP address and automatically update the EC2 IP address in Route 53.

 #### References